-Hermit crabs have a surprisingly good sense of smell, considering they have no conventional nose.
-This is because hermit crabs have hundreds of olfactory sensors located on the antennae.
+Hermit crabs have a good sense of smell because they have olfactory sensors on the antennae.

-As per the Journal of The Royal Society Interface, hermit crabs detect odor through air currents.
-The antennae are flicked, detecting airflow.
-This aroma is trapped on the ground, where the hermit crab can process the smell.
-This is how hermit crabs detect food.
+According to the Journal of The Royal Society Interface, hermit crabs detect odor through air currents.
+This aroma is trapped on the ground, where hermit crabs can process smell, which is how hermit crabs detect food.

-A happy, healthy hermit crab in a sanitary environment should smell comparatively neutral.
+A happy, healthy hermit crab in a sanitary environment should smell relatively neutral.
 Like all animals, hermit crabs can generate odors.
-If hermit crab smells fishy, you need to investigate why.
+If your hermit crabs smell fishy, you need to investigate why.